 |* CAT 25|

 Market definition and market power

-The substantive assessment of market definition and market power in the United Kingdom is consistent with EU law.
-The one difference between EU and UK law is that under the Chapter 2 prohibition there is no need to show a cross-border effect, and no minimum market size threshold: a 'dominant position' refers to a dominant position in the United Kingdom or any part of the United Kingdom.
+The substantive assessment of market definition and market power in the United Kingdom is substantially similar to EU law.
+The one difference between EU and UK law is that under the Chapter 2 Prohibition there is no need to show a cross-border effect, and no minimum market size threshold: a 'dominant position' refers to a dominant position in the United Kingdom or any part of the United Kingdom.
 This means that dominant positions can be found even for small suppliers in small markets.

 ii Exclusionary abuses

 Enforcement action in the United Kingdom has generally focused primarily on exclusionary abuses (although, more recently, the CMA has pursued a number of exploitative abuse cases relating to suspected excessive pricing).